tay4real/tay4real/README.md

 ### <h1>Hi there 👋</h1>

-- 🌱 I’m currently learning at Strive-School as Full-Stack Developer
+- 🌱 I’m a Full Stack Developer graduate at Strive School

 - 💬 Feel Free to contact me
 - 📫 How to reach me: tay4real@gmail.com